WSO2 Enterprise Integrator (WSO2 EI) tooling provides capabilities of a complete Eclipse-based development environment for WSO2 EI.

 Follow the instructions given below, based on your OS, to resolve the errors you got and start using WSO2 EI tooling.

-- If you get an error message about the file being damaged or that you cannot open the file when you try to start Eclipse on a Mac, change the Mac security settings as described below.
+If you get an error message about the file being damaged or that you cannot open the file when you try to start Eclipse on a Mac OS, change the Mac security settings as described below.

 - Go to System Preferences, click Security & Privacy, and then click the General tab.